 - Hip Pain in Athletes: What’s the Scoop?

-I got one more for you on a great exercise for shoulder health.
+I have one more for you that goes through a great exercise for shoulder health.

 Take it away, Eric.